Welcome to today's edition of the Rush 24-7 podcast.

 And the Federal Housing Finance Agency currently has an acting director, Edward DeMarco.

-If Obama replaces DeMarco with a quote unquote housing advocate via the same recess appointment process, here is what might happen next, according to Cyberg.
+If Obama replaces DeMarco with a quote-unquote housing advocate via the same recess appointment process, here is what might happen next, according to Cyberg.

-That could lead to a mass refinancing program for agency-backed mortgages.
+That could lead to a mass refinancing program for agency-backed mortgages that would go well beyond the existing HARP program.

-That could hurt agency MBS pricing and result in higher financing costs, more mortgage-backed security pricing, and result in higher financing costs going forward, yet it also could be a big boost for the economy and housing going into the election.
+That could hurt agency MBS pricing and result in higher financing costs, mortgage-backed security pricing, and result in higher financing costs going forward.

 Well, hell yes, it could.

-You let people refinance their mortgages, effectively cut them in half, lop almost $400 off the monthly payment, have one guy said to be responsible for it, Barack Obama, getting even with the banks or overcharging everybody.
+You let people refinance their mortgages, effectively cut them in half, lop almost $400 off the monthly payment, have one guy said to be responsible for it, Barack Obama, getting even with the banks or overcharging everybody, restoring value to people's homes.

-Mr. Pathacoukas writes, indeed, my sources tell me that the Obama regime has been eager to implement just such a plan, but it needs to have its own man heading the Federal Housing Finance Agency to make this happen.
+Mr. Petakucas writes, indeed, my sources tell me that the Obama regime has been eager to implement just such a plan, but it needs to have its own man heading the Federal Housing Finance Agency to make this happen.

 Yes, let me read this to you again.

-The plan that Obama wants to implement would be modeled after one originally devised by Columbia University economist Glenn Hubbard, a campaign advisor to Romney and a visiting scholar at the American Enterprise Institute, and Christopher Mayer.
+The plan that Obama wants to implement would be modeled after one originally devised by Columbia University economist Glenn Hubbard, a campaign advisor to Romney and a visiting scholar at the American Enterprise Institute and Christopher Mayer.

-These are the two guys that have come up with this refinancing program.
+These are the two guys that have come up with this refinancing program is another, I mean, you think they don't want to run against Romney?

 So you've got Romney advisors that were hijacked to help put together Obamacare.